Israel says it has recovered the bodies of 2 Israeli-American hostages from the Gaza Strip

 TEL AVIV, Israel (AP) — Israel has recovered the bodies of two Israeli-American hostages taken in Hamas' Oct.
-7, 2023, attack that ignited the war in the Gaza Strip, officials said Thursday.
+7, 2023, attack that ignited the war in the Gaza Strip.
+Israeli strikes overnight and into Thursday meanwhile killed at least 13 people, including three local journalists, according to health officials in the territory.

 Prime Minister Benjamin Netanyahu said the remains of Judih Weinstein and Gad Haggai were recovered and returned to Israel in a special operation by the army and the Shin Bet internal security agency.